Rallying

-Rallying is a wide-ranging form of motorsport with various competitive motoring elements such as speed tests (often called "rally racing"), navigation tests, or the ability to reach waypoints or a destination at a prescribed time or average speed.
+Rallying is a wide-ranging form of motorsport with various competitive motoring elements such as speed tests (sometimes called "rally racing" in United States), navigation tests, or the ability to reach waypoints or a destination at a prescribed time or average speed.
 Rallies may be short in the form of trials at a single venue, or several thousand miles long in an extreme endurance rally.

 Depending on the format, rallies may be organised on private or public roads, open or closed to traffic, or off-road in the form of cross country or rally-raid.
 Competitors can use production vehicles which must be road-legal if being used on open roads or specially built competition vehicles suited to crossing specific terrain.

-Rallying is typically distinguished from other forms of motorsport by not running directly against other competitors over laps of a circuit, but instead in a point-to-point format in which participants leave at regular intervals from one or more start points.
+In most cases rallying distinguishes itself from other forms of motorsport by not running directly against other competitors over laps of a circuit, but instead in a point-to-point format in which participants leave at regular intervals from one or more start points.

 Rally types

+Rallies generally fall under two categories, road rallies and cross-country (off-road).
+Different types of rally are described however a rally may be a mix of types.